joshuaify/Guzzlelib/README.md

 You can install Guzzlelib using Composer.
 Run the following command in your project directory:

 ```
-composer require your-vendor/guzzlelib
+composer require joshuaify/guzzlelib
 ```

-Replace `your-vendor` with your actual vendor name on Packagist.
+Replace `joshuaify` with your actual vendor name on Packagist.

 ## Usage